The IATI activity standard enables transaction information to be published.

 - Commitment (code*2*)- the total agreed budget for the activity (this may or may not match the value of the activity’s budget).

 - Disbursement (code*3*) - the amount transferred to another organisation in the aid delivery chain (e.g. a partner organisation being funded).

 - Expenditure (code*4*) - the outlay on goods and services and project overheads.

 - The value of a transaction can be positive or negative, and contain decimals.
-It should not contain comma separators (eg: 3,000)
+It must not contain comma separators (eg: 3,000):

 Both the transaction-date and value-date must be in ISO 8601 format (YYYY-MM-DD), eg: 2014-03-21.

 Neither of transaction-date and value-date can be in the “future”.
 A transaction always describes something that has taken place.